-Gorgias Press is delighted to announce that the international Classical Islamic World Book Prize (CIW) is available again for 2018.
-Based on the decision of an internationally renowned panel of scholars, the CIW will recognise three exceptional early career contributions to the academic study of the classical Islamic world.
-In particular, the CIW will invite scholars from across the world to submit unpublished monographs that are either revised PhD theses or first Postdoctoral monographs.
+Gorgias Press is delighted to host the annual international Classical Islamic World Book Prize (CIW).
+Based on the decision of an internationally renowned panel of scholars, the CIW recognises three exceptional early-career contributions to the academic study of the classical Islamic world.
+In particular, the CIW invites scholars from across the world to submit unpublished monographs that are either revised PhD theses or first Postdoctoral monographs.

-The winners of the CIW will be announced in August 2018.
-The winning submission will be awarded an inscribed plaque, a contract to publish their monograph under Gorgias Press’ Islamic History and Thought Series, and $500 worth of Gorgias Press publications.
-Prizes will also be awarded to the second and third place submissions.
+Now entering its third year, CIW book prize announces its winners each year in September.
+Authors of winning submissions are awarded an inscribed plaque, a contract to publish their monograph under Gorgias Press’ Islamic History and Thought Series (optional), and $500 worth of Gorgias Press publications.
+Prizes are also awarded to second and third place submissions.
 The panel of judges is as follows:

 Dr. George Kiraz, Editor-in-Chief of Gorgias Press, said: